kkramarczuk11/kwk-level-1-lecture-010-hashes/README.md

 prices = items.values # returns an array of all item prices
 # => [15.0, 20.0, 15.99, 2.50, 200.0]
 ```
+#### CFU

+1) How are keys and values related?

+Quick Activity: You are given a notecard with either a key or value on it.
+1) Determine if you are holding a key or value according to the code listed on the board.
+2) Clarify if you will be a code input or output.
+3) Search for your partner and create a "puts" phrase that would include your key and value.

 #### Iterating Over Keys and Values Simultaneously